bstefanescu/qutejs/web/doc/docs/advanced/api.md

 + `View` - a class decorator.
 Can only be used on `Qute.Application` derived classes.
 + `On` - a class method decorator.
 Can only be used inside ViewModel dervied classes.
 + `Watch` - a class method decorator.
 Can only be used inside ViewModel derived classes.
-+ `Channel` - a class method decorator.
-Can only be used inside ViewModel derived classes.
 + `Property` - a class field decorator.
 Can only be used inside ViewModel derived classes.
 + `Required` - a class field decorator.
 Can only be used inside ViewModel derived classes.
 + `Link` - a class field decorator.
 Can only be used inside ViewModel derived classes or inside classes having a `app` field which points to the current Qute Application (like Qute.Service derived classes).